rohan843/react-notes/README.md

 It is a library for managing state, using the same techniques as `useReducer`.

 Within React, we create a component with some state, and then this state object can be passed onto its child components.
 With Redux however, we create a separate object, called the **Redux Store**.
 This is responsible for creating and maintaining our state.
 Individual components can connect to it and access the state.

+Redux doesn't require the use of React.
+To allow for an easy interfacing with Redux from React, we use a library called `react-redux`.
+This helps in communicating between the React (components) and Redux (Redux store) sides of out project.

+Another difference between React and Redux is that in Redux we may have several different reducer functions to manage each property within our state object.

+> This pattern of `dispatch -> reducer -> state` both in `useReducer` and in Redux is very popular.
+This is mainly because the `dispatch` function allows for a central point of any state change initiation.
+However, this comes at a cost of having too much code to specify what part of the state needs to be changed.

+The recommended way to develop Redux projects is to use the Redux Toolkit (RTK) as a wrapper around Redux.
+It makes the usage very easy.